Starcom Systems

 Starcom Systems Inc. is a company based in Jersey, Channel Islands, specializing in wireless systems for remote tracking, monitoring and protection of a variety of assets.
-Among the company's products are tracking and security systems for vehicles, shipping containers, merchandise and people.
-Its two main products are the Helios system, used for location and monitoring of vehicles, and the award-winning Watchlock padlock, which also functions as a digital security system.
+The company's products are based on telematics technology and include tracking and security systems for vehicles, systems for shipping containers and merchandise, and personal locators.
+Its two main products are the Helios system, used for gathering location and monitoring data from vehicles, and the award-winning Watchlock padlock, which also functions as a digital security system.

 History

 The company was founded in 2004, focusing on vehicle tracking for insurance purposes.
 In 2005, the company introduced a vehicle location and fleet management system which was a predecessor for its later flagship product, Helios.
 In 2005, the company has opened its regional sales office in Argentina, followed by an office Kenya in 2008.
 The Helios was released to the market in 2008, followed by other tracking systems for a variety of purposes in 2012.

 In 2013, Starcom Systems raised £2.7 million on London's Alternative Investment Market.
 The company's total sales in 2013 amounted to $9 million.
-In 2014, the company announced that it has to defer the recognition of revenues on orders due to the effects the Crimea crisis has had on a distributor in Ukraine.
+In 2014, the company announced that it has to defer the recognition of revenues on orders due to the effects the annexation of Crimea by the Russian Federation has had on a distributor in Ukraine.